 (6) No public policy statement shall be issued or given in the Association’s name, or on its behalf, except as explicitly approved by the Board of Directors or the Executive Committee.
-Studies, position papers, reports, or recommendations shall be presented to and may be accepted by the Board, and presented to the membership at the next regular annual or special meeting.
+Studies, position papers, reports, or recommendations shall be presented to and may be accepted by the Board, and presented to the membership at a called membership meeting.

-(1) To assist it in the conduct of Association business, the Board shall establish the committees, and such additional ad hoc committees as may be deemed desirable.
+(1) To assist it in the conduct of Association business, the Board shall establish the committees as may be deemed desirable.
 Committees shall be appointed by the Board of Directors and report to the Board as a whole.
 The committees may include but are not required to include executive, finance, nominating, program, advocacy, membership, development, public communications, public policy, and public health institute committees.
 Committees shall be chaired by a member of the Association appointed by the Board of Directors or its Executive Committee, but may include non-members.

 (2) Executive Committee.
 All officers of the Association shall be members of the executive committee.